mfkfawas/wakecap-todo/README.md

 ## Testing Strategy:

 - 92% test coverage with Vitest
-- Storybook for our custom UI component documentation
+- Storybook for our custom UI component documentation(shadcn components are not added in storybook)
 - Mock service worker for API testing

 ## UI Composition: